thumbnail image

 2020-present

-• ETC 447: Technology in the Classroom (in-person)
+• ETC 447: Technology in the Classroom (in-person, online synchronous, and online asynchronous sections)

 • ETC 547: Instructional Theory and Strategies in Technology Integration (online)